PiotrPyzara/ToDoList/README.md

 ---

 1. Clone this repo to your desktop.
-2. Run applications using npm start.
+2. Run applications using npm install.
+3. Enter npm start command.
-3. Create file .env and set key: MONGODB_URI="your-database".
+4. Create file .env and set key: MONGODB_URI="your-database".
    If you don't have mongo database on your local machine, you can use this key:
    "mongodb+srv://admin:vnUDPAUzwu1bQXcN@cluster0.x6il2.mongodb.net/todolist?retryWrites=true&w=majority".
-4. Enter https:127.0.0.1:3000 into the search bar
+5. Enter https:127.0.0.1:3000 into the search bar